COVID-19 ResponseSafe Reopening Guidelines for In-Person Campus Ministries

 - Develop a plan for providing face coverings for those who arrive without one.

 - All staff, volunteers, and students should wear face coverings and maintain 6 feet physical distance from all present whether gatherings are indoors or outdoors.
 Those who live in the same dorm room can be considered a “family unit” and can be within 6 feet of one another but must wear a face covering at all times.

-- Plans for registering or accounting for students expected to attend in-person events and programs must be used in order to limit the number of youth and adults to safe social distance, with a maximum of 50 people.
+- Plans for registering or accounting for students expected to attend in-person events and programs must be used in order to limit the number of youth and adults to safely social distance.

 - When possible, gatherings should be held outdoors.